sparta-science/MacSwitchActivation/README.md

 ### Actual behaviour

-When we click `Show Window` we instead see the app enter "Unexpected State" (With some set-up)
+When we click `Show Window` we instead see the app enter "Unexpected State" (See Reproduction Steps)

 To workaround the user has to switch to another app temporarily and switch back to our app to get menu showing.

 ### App States
 ##### Active State:
-* `Switch Activation` appears in top left corner
+* App name appears in the menu bar
 * App Window is on top
 * App appears in dock